FLIPHAT: Joint Differential Privacy for High Dimensional Sparse Linear Bandits: INTRODUCTION

 The literature also reveals that different notions of DP are possible in bandits depending on what we consider as the sensitive input to be saved and what are the public output.
 In comparison to the supervised learning literature, additional difficulties arise due to the complex interaction between the policy employed by the learner, and the stochastic nature of the contexts and rewards. \textit{Local}~\citep{duchi2013localextended} and \textit{global} \citep{basu2019differential} definitions of DP are extended to bandits, where we aim to keep the rewards generated during interactions private.
 In local DP, users already send to the learner privatized rewards as feedback.
 In global DP, the learner gets true rewards but it publishes actions in a way that the rewards stay private.
 For LCBs, compared to reward privacy, \cite{shariff2018differentially} study a stronger form of privacy that aims to keep both the rewards and the contexts private while publishing the actions.
 This is called Joint Differential Privacy (JDP), which is further strengthened by~\cite{vietri2020private}.
 In this paper, \textit{we follow $(\epsilon, \delta)$-JDP of \citep{vietri2020private} as our privacy framework}, since it best aligns with our interest of protecting both users' information and the outcomes collected over all the interactions.

 We observe that though there are multiple algorithms for $(\epsilon, \delta)$-JDP (Definition~\ref{def: JDP}) satisfying LCBs, they are tailored for the low dimensional setting and scales polynomially with the context dimension $d$.
 In contrast, the study of JDP in SLCB setting is still unexplored.
-This leads us to two questions: \begin{enumerate}[leftmargin=*] \item \textit{What is the cost of ensuring $(\epsilon, \delta)$-JDP in high-dimensional sparse linear contextual bandits?} \item \textit{Can we design a privacy-preserving SLCB algorithm that achieves the minimal cost due to $(\epsilon, \delta)$-JDP?} \end{enumerate} \textbf{Contributions.} Our study of these questions leads us to the following contributions.
+This leads us to two questions:\\ 1. \textit{What is the cost of ensuring $(\epsilon, \delta)$-JDP in high-dimensional sparse linear contextual bandits?}\\ 2. \textit{Can we design a privacy-preserving SLCB algorithm that achieves the minimal cost due to $(\epsilon, \delta)$-JDP?}